-As an employer, Broadband considers labour relations as a key facet of long term sustainability.
-Observance of labour legislation and consistent engagement of employees is considered an essential part of sound business practice by the company.
-In addition, the company has identified unique features of its labour performance that require additional attention and management.
+As an employer, Broadband considers labor relations as a critical facet of the long-term sustainability.
+Observance of labor legislation and consistent engagement of employees is regarded as an essential part of sound business practice by the company.
+Also, the company has identified unique features of its labor performance that require additional attention and management